PMI Scholar-Practitioner Award

 - PMI reserves the right within its sole discretion, and at any time up to the time of the presentation of the award, to determine that a candidate is or has become ineligible for the award.
 In any such case, PMI will notify the lead nominator and the candidate of its decision as soon as possible prior to the award presentation.

-- Please send all inquiries and submissions to: Cristina Olaru, Academic Programs Specialist, at Cristina.Olaru@pmi.org.
+- Please send all inquiries to: Cristina Olaru, Academic Programs Specialist, at Cristina.Olaru@pmi.org.